SEKOIA-IO/documentation/_shared_content/operations_center/detection/generated/suggested_rules_22f2afd2-c858-443d-8e06-7b335e439c29_do_not_edit_manually.md

     Detects adversaries attempts to find domain-level groups and permission settings.
 Commands such as net group /domain of the Net utility can list domain-level groups The knowledge of domain-level permission groups can help adversaries determine which groups exist and which users belong to a particular group.
 Adversaries may use this information to determine which users have elevated permissions, such as domain administrators.
 Wizard Spider, FIN6, and other groups used net in their campaigns.

     - **Effort:** advanced

+??? abstract "Domain Trust Discovery Through LDAP"

+    Detects attempts to gather information on domain trust relationships that may be used to identify lateral movement opportunities. "trustedDomain" which is detected here is a Microsoft Active Directory ObjectClass Type that represents a domain that is trusted by, or trusting, the local AD DOMAIN.
+Several tools are using LDAP queries in the end to get the information (DSQuery, sometimes ADFind as well, etc.)

+    - **Effort:** elementary

 ??? abstract "Dynamic Linker Hijacking From Environment Variable"